 There is a basic amount of income that taxpayers are able to earn tax-free every year.
 This personal amount is linked to the Consumer Price Index, which serves as a useful indicator of changes in consumer prices in Canada over time.
 Historically, it increases slightly each year.

 This is a Non-Refundable Tax Credit called the Basic Personal Amount and the federal amount can be found on Line 30000 of the T1 General.
 Each province has a different provincial amount.
-The most recent personal amount is $12,298 for the 2020 taxation year.
+The most recent federal personal amount is $12,298 for the 2020 taxation year.
 This means that individuals do not have to pay personal income tax on any amounts less than this.

 If your child did not earn much income and did not pay any withholding taxes, he would neither owe taxes to the government nor receive a refund.
 However, if the employer of a child deducted some income taxes from the child’s earnings, the amount deducted can be claimed on the child’s tax return and will possibly be refunded.

 Growing Your RRSP Contribution Room

 Registered Retirement Savings Plan contribution room is calculated based on a percentage of earned income each year that is reported to the CRA.
 For every year that earned income is reported, the contribution room for the following year increases.

 For example, if a young person begins declaring income early in life, he can get a jump-start on growing his contribution room.
 After a few years of earning income under the basic personal amount, he may have accumulated a few thousand dollars of contribution room.
 Later on, when he begins to work full-time and earn more money, he can utilize this additional RRSP room to lower his net income by purchasing an RRSP and lowering his tax bill.

 Additionally, increasing the contribution room of an RRSP early in life can help Canadian taxpayers with the purchase of their first home under the Home Buyers Plan (HBP).
-A maximum of $25,000 can be withdrawn tax-free from an RRSP for the purchase of a home by a first-time buyer.
+A maximum of $35,000 can be withdrawn tax-free from an RRSP for the purchase of a home by a first-time buyer.